TheSwanFactory/hclang/LANGUAGE.md

 # Examples

-The example use ";" for the input prompt and "#" for the output prompt.
-This convention has the nice property that such examples can be pasted directly into the interpreter.
+The examples (and the eventual HC interpreter) use `;` for the input prompt and `#` for the output prompt.
+This convention has the nice property that examples can be pasted directly into the interpreter.
+We also use in-line comments (`# #`) for multi-line prompts.

 ## Properties

 ### Name versus Value

-Syntactically, numbers are just special identifiers recognized by the runtime.

-    ; 1
-    # 1

 Names (setters) begin with a '.', and set a property with that label.